Search

 Coral reef

-Water temperature of 20 to 28°C is needed for growth of the coral reef.
-Coral reefs are found in all oceans of the world, generally between the Tropic of Cancer and the Tropic of Capricorn, because reef-building corals live in these waters.
+A water temperature of 20 to 28°C is needed for growth of the coral reef.
+Coral reefs are found in all oceans of the world, generally between the Tropic of Cancer and the Tropic of Capricorn, because the reef-building corals are living in this waters.
 Reef-building corals are found mainly in the photic zone (<50m), where the sunlight reaches the ground and offers the corals enough energy.
-The corals themselves do not do photosynthesis, but they live in a symbiotic relationship with types of microscopic algae that do photosynthesis for them.
-Because of this, coral reefs also grow much faster in clear water, which absorbs less light.
+The corals themselves do not do photosynthesis, but they live in a symbiotic relationship with a type of microscopic algae, that does the photosynthesis for them.
+Because of this, coral reefs also grow much faster in clear water, where the light is less absorbed by the ocean water.

 Such reefs take a variety of forms, defined as follows: